 Modular stairs may be designed as fully modular units and generally comprise landings and half landings with two flights of stairs.
 The landings and half landings are supported by longitudinal walls with additional angles or SHS members to provide local strengthening, if necessary.
 The stair modules rely for their stability on a base and top, which leads to use of a false landing.
-The open top and base of the wall may be strengthened by a T, L or similar members to transfer out of plane loads to the landing.
-SHS posts and bracing can be introduced in the walls to provide for overall stability.
+The open top and base of the wall may be strengthened by a Tee section, angle or similar members to transfer out-of-plane loads to the landing.
+SHS posts and bracing can be introduced in the walls to provide overall stability.

 Non load bearing modules are of similar form to fully modular units, but are not designed to resist external loads, other than their own weight and the forces during lifting.
 They are used as toilet/bathroom units, plant rooms or other serviced units and are supported directly on a floor or by a separate structure.
 The walls and floor of these ‘pods’ are relatively thin (typically <100mm).
 The units are designed to be installed either as the construction proceeds or slid into place on the completed floor.